This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Bookmark a Post or Folder

-In a post or folder, click Bookmark Image shown here.
+In a post or folder, click Image shown here to bookmark the post or folder.

-To see all your bookmarked posts and folders, at the top right, click Bookmarks Image shown here.
+To see all of your bookmarked posts and folders, at the upper right, click the Bookmarks Image shown here icon.

-To remove a bookmark, click Unbookmark Image shown here.
+To remove a bookmark, click Image shown here to unbookmark a post or folder.

 Figure 1.8 Example of the Bookmarks Page